Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab1.md

  ![Picture 1](../media/Purview_Classifiers_07.png)

-In the next Labs you will get to know more on how to protect the Sensitive data using the Microsoft Purview.
+In the next Labs you will get to know more on how to protect the sensitive data using the Microsoft Purview.